 Should I get free or premium antivirus?

-If you're simply looking to protect your PC from viruses, trojans, and worms, then free antivirus from any reputable provider such as above, will keep you protected against these.
+If you're simply looking to protect your PC from viruses, trojans, and worms, then free Windows 10 antivirus from any reputable provider, will keep you protected against these.

 The difference with paid-for versions is that they add additional features that aim to protect tighter security, better privacy protections, and even tune up your PC.

 For example, extra security features might include ransomware protection and the ability to ensure certain files or folders are locked down against any changes by third-party programs.

 For privacy protection, there might be the inclusion of a VPN which allows for more anonymous web browsing.
 There might also be features in paid software to kill tracking cookies and other privacy protections.

 Some paid-for plans even include features such as tuning up your PC, by getting rid of junk files from temporary or cache folders, as well as fix any registry issues that might also be slowing down your PC.
 If you like the idea of all the whistles and bells, then you may deem it worth shelling out for a more complete internet security suite.